Vasily Shulgin: Return to the Soviet Union

 In 1944 the Soviet army entered Yugoslavia.
 Shulgin was arrested and sentenced to 25 years for his "hostile to communism antisoviet activity".
+He was imprisoned at the Vladimir Central.
 After twelve years in prison he was released in 1956 under the amnesty.
 Since then he lived in Vladimir.
 In his later books he argued that communism was no more a disaster for Russia since former Bolsheviks turned into patriots of Russia.
 In 1961, Shulgin was among the guests at the XXII Congress of the CPSU.
 In 1965 Shulgin was the main character of Fridrikh Ermler's documentary film The Verdict of History in which he told his story to a Soviet historian (the real historian could not be found, and the role was entrusted to the actor and intelligence officer Sergei Svistunov).
 Shulgin did not make any concessions, and the goal of the film - to show that the leaders of the white emigration themselves admitted that their struggle was lost and the cause of the “builders of communism” was victorious - was not achieved; the film was shown in Moscow and Leningrad cinemas for only three days: despite the interest of the audience, the film was immediately withdrawn from distribution.
 According to KGB General Philip Bobkov, who supervised the creation of the film from the department and communicated closely with the entire creative team, “Shulgin looked great on the screen and, importantly, remained himself all the time.
 He did not play along with his interlocutor.
 He was a man who resigned himself to circumstances, but was not broken and did not give up his convictions.
 Shulgin's venerable age did not affect his work of thought or temperament, and did not diminish his sarcasm.
 His young opponent, whom Shulgin caustically and angrily ridiculed, looked very pale next to him.”